The Importance of Upward Communication and How to Implement It on Your Team

 Upward communication is the process in which employees provide feedback to their managers and company leadership.
 Hearing from employees can help managers avoid losing key talent and achieve better results by restructuring processes.
 It can also help companies cultivate a more inclusive workplace.

-In this article, we’ll discuss what upward communication looks like on a team and in a larger company setting and how to begin implementing upward communication.
+Explore what upward communication looks like within a team and in a larger company setting, how it might benefit you in your profession, and how to begin implementing upward communication.

 Learn more: Why Is Workplace Communication Important?
 And How to Improve It

-A growing number of companies see the value of encouraging feedback from employees.
+A growing number of companies see the value of encouraging feedback from employees, which is a form of upward communication.
 These efforts can lead to lower turnover and better alignment with larger business goals.
 This type of communication can take a few different forms:

-Managers who continually receive input or feedback from their employees can better manage the individual personalities who make up their team, revise processes to develop stronger outcomes, and retain talent, among other things.
+An upward communication on a team typically involves employees giving feedback to managers or more senior members on their progress.
+Managers who continually receive input from their employees can better manage the individual personalities who make up their team, revise processes to develop stronger outcomes, and retain talent, among other things.

 Ways you can encourage upward communication on your team:

-Forums: Sometimes, employees may not feel comfortable speaking up in a team meeting or during a 1:1 with you.
+• Forums: Sometimes, employees may not feel comfortable speaking up in a team meeting or during a one-on-one with you.
 In that case, developing an anonymous forum, such as a Google poll or form, can be a great way to capture anonymous questions and comments you can address.

 When you manage a team, upward communication can be an excellent way to learn more about your employees’ preferences.
 While you can’t always accommodate every single one, understanding more about your employees’ needs, goals, and personalities can help you develop a stronger overall team.
 For example, learning how your employees prefer receiving your feedback can go a long way.
 Some employees prefer a formal report, while others prefer to hear it during their informal check-ins with you.